IQSS/dataverse/doc/sphinx-guides/source/developers/tips.rst

 ----

 ..
 TODO: This section should be moved into a dedicated guide about Solr for developers.
 It should be extended with
-         information about the way Solr is used within the Dataverse software, ideally explaining concepts and links to upstream docs.
+         information about the way Solr is used within the Dataverse Software, ideally explaining concepts and links to upstream docs.

 Once some Dataverse collections, datasets, and files have been created and indexed, you can experiment with searches directly from Solr at http://localhost:8983/solr/#/collection1/query and look at the JSON output of searches, such as this wildcard search: http://localhost:8983/solr/collection1/select?q=*%3A*&wt=json&indent=true .
 You can also get JSON output of static fields Solr knows about: http://localhost:8983/solr/collection1/schema/fields